siddhesh-kudtarkar/DSR_Management/README.md

 3. Then open Android Studio and open the Settings menu.
 4. In the Settings menu, select the 'Android SDK' option in the left pane.
 5. Check all the options from Android KitKat to Android P to download all the Android SDKs required for the generation of APK.
+6. Go to you web server and then start 'PHPMyAdmin' and then create a MySQL database with name 'dsr' and them import the 'dsr.sql' file into the database.
+This will create the required database tables on your web server.
+7. Next, move all the files from the 'php' folder to your web server.
+The PHP files will manage the back-end part of the app.
+8. Change all the URLs of the PHP files in the project's 'src' folder to your web server's URL.
+If you don't change the URL, then the app won't work as expected.

 **For Ubuntu/Debian users:**
 1. Download NodeJS & Android Studio from the provided download links.